 Prior to joining Ironwood Cancer and Research Centers Dr. Lee worked at Kaiser Permanente in San Francisco in one of the country’s largest integrated health care systems.
 He held various leadership roles in medical education, the Commission on Cancer program, medical information technology and innovation, and palliative care.

-Away from the office, Dr. Lee enjoys spending time with his family, biking and running.
-He is also very involved in international volunteerism, having spent 2 years as a Peace Corps volunteer in South Africa and also worked in Uganda, India, Myanmar and China.
+Away from the office, Dr. Lee enjoys spending time with his family, biking, and running.
+He is also very involved in international volunteerism, having spent two years as a Peace Corps volunteer in South Africa and also worked in Uganda, India, Myanmar, and China.

 Dr. Michael Xiang Lee sees patients at our Scottsdale and Phoenix locations.